- Can a woman get naturally pregnant at the age of 45?

 Can You Get Pregnant After 45 If You Had Tubal Ligation?

 Tubal ligation is a sterilization procedure to prevent pregnancy.
 However, in rare cases tubal ligation reversal could happen, resulting in pregnancy rates in one in 1,000 after the first year and two in 10 to 1,000 after five years.
 Though the possibility is low, there is still a chance of pregnancy.
-If you have tried to get pregnant and the symptoms seem promising, then check with your healthcare practitioner as you are likely to have an ectopic pregnancy after this procedure (8).
+If you have tried to get pregnant and the symptoms seem promising, then check with your healthcare practitioner as you can have an ectopic pregnancy after this procedure (8).

 In the next section, we bring you a few stories of women who conceived late in life!